mlromramse/relax/readme.md

 ### Import RelaxServer into your project using maven

+The requirements is that you have java 7 and maven installed for this to work.

 First build the relax project with maven like this:

 	mvn clean install

 _This action will put the artifact in your local .m2/repository_

-Include it using dependency statement in your pom.ml like this:
+Include it using dependency statement in your pom.xml like this:

 	<dependency>
 		<groupId>se.romram</groupId>